-On September 16, 2014, the Company formed IVXX, LLC, a Nevada limited liability company ("IVXX"), and a wholly-owned subsidiary, for the purpose of producing a line of cannabis flowers and cigarettes, as well as a complete line of cannabis pure concentrates including: oils, waxes, shatters, and clears.
-The Company began producing and selling IVXX's products during the first quarter of fiscal 2015.
-The Company currently offers these products to 200 select dispensaries in California.
-The Company uses its supercritical CO2 extraction lab located in Oakland, California to manufacture these products.
+On September 16, 2014, we formed IVXX, LLC, a Nevada limited liability company ("IVXX"), as a wholly-owned subsidiary, for the purpose of producing a line of cannabis flowers and cigarettes, as well as a complete line of cannabis pure concentrates including: oils, waxes, shatters, and clears.
+We began producing and selling IVXX's products during the first quarter of fiscal 2015.
+We currently offer these products to 200 select dispensaries in California.
+We use our extraction lab located in Oakland, California to manufacture these products.
 IVXX also sells clothing, apparel, and other various branded products.